 Performance Test Result Analysis is the most important and technical part of performance testing rather than scripting and execution.
 A performance tester requires his actual expertise to carry out the test result analysis phase and conclude the testing.
-This phase is also important because a performance tester has a list of dependent tasks to perform in this phase like to analyze the graphs, check the metrics, find-out the bottlenecks, compare the result with defined NFRs and at last, conclude the test result.
-A small mistake in result analysis may cause a big disaster in the live environment.
-That mistake could be due to lack of experience.
+This phase is also important because a performance tester has a list of dependent tasks to perform in this phase like analyzing the graphs, checking the metrics, find-out the bottlenecks, comparing the result with defined NFRs and at last, concluding the test result.
+A small mistake in the result analysis may cause a big disaster in the live environment.
+That mistake could be due to a lack of experience.
 Hence a senior performance tester or manager has to review the performance test results before concluding and out for the client.

-In this phase, a performance tester determines the bottlenecks and remediation options at the appropriate level – business, middleware, application, infrastructure, network etc. and highlight them in the test report.
+In this phase, a performance tester determines the bottlenecks and remediation options at the appropriate level – business, middleware, application, infrastructure, network etc. and highlights them in the test report.

 This topic is divided into 3 levels to make it simple and easy to understand.
 The levels are: